 It is hard to find the opportunity to author innovative studies at the moment, however, because The Little is time consuming.
 Right now, he is sleeping.
 So please be very quiet, because, ordinarily, he is sleep resistant.
 I suspect he can hear you reading about him, and if the voice in your head is too loud, he may wake up.
 That’s why this entire blog post is written in whisper.

 The Little is a 6S Model Infant, and, in theory, he comes with the following design features: snuggling, suckling, smiling, shitting, snoozing, and smelling excellent around the head.
 However, snooze is broken.
 At one point, I considered sending him back to the baby factory, but it turns out I’m addicted to the head smell and the smiles and find myself unable put him in the return envelope.
-This is how they trick you.

 The Little and I have many common interests, which is a relief, because we spend a lot of time together and it would be awkward if we couldn’t agree on activities.
 We both like staring gormlessly out windows.
 We both like kitchen discos and Stevie Wonder.
 We are both chatty and have lots to talk about.